ricardodeazambuja/Bee/README.md

 https://github.com/ricardodeazambuja/BEE/tree/master/BEE

-## Here is a list of published papers that use BEE (they have plenty of code examples to follow):
+## Here is a list of published papers that use Bee (they have plenty of code examples to follow):
 - [Graceful Degradation under Noise on Brain Inspired Robot Controllers](https://github.com/ricardodeazambuja/ICONIP2016)
 - [Diverse, Noisy and Parallel: a New Spiking Neural Network Approach for Humanoid Robot Control](https://github.com/ricardodeazambuja/IJCNN2016)
 - [Short-Term Plasticity in a Liquid State Machine Biomimetic Robot Arm Controller](https://github.com/ricardodeazambuja/IJCNN2017)
 - [Neurorobotic Simulations on the Degradation of Multiple Column Liquid State Machines](https://github.com/ricardodeazambuja/IJCNN2017-2)
 - [Sensor Fusion Approach Using Liquid StateMachines for Positioning Control](https://github.com/ricardodeazambuja/I2MTC2017-LSMFusion)

-## If you are using BEE in your work, please, send me the link and I will add it here :)
+## If you are using Bee in your work, please, send me the link and I will add it here :)

 ## References
 1. Maass, Wolfgang, Thomas Natschläger, and Henry Markram.
 “Real-Time Computing without Stable States: A New Framework for Neural Computation Based on Perturbations.”
 Neural Computation 14, no. 11 (November 2002): 2531–60.